 Second, with a video message as the format, you also have the opportunity to have a bit of fun, and color outside the lines by adding some personal touches to your professional updates.
 These personal touches can be in the form of nuance through non-verbal communication, sharing what you are up to for the weekend, a shiny new desk accessory, or designing a humorous template for your background.
 With a globally distributed team, sharing non-work details is a great way to add some custom flair to the work day.

-Try Loom for Teams for asynchronous video communication that meets your team whenever and wherever they work.
+Try Loom for free for asynchronous video communication that meets your team whenever and wherever they work.